Understanding Traits Without Turning Them Into Labels

 Understanding personality without labeling supports:

-Because healing doesn’t happen when people are told who they are.
-It happens when people are given space to learn who they can become.
+Healing doesn’t occur when people are told who they are.
+It happens when they are given space to learn who they can become.

 So—Is Personality You?